hindu-comm/weblogs/manasataramgini/2017/05/2017-05-16_some-biological-analogies-for-certain-sociopolitical-issues.md

 excuse that is commonly used is that we do not have a yard stick for properly positioning a geopolitical stance.
 Here is where, even for very simple matters, biological analogies can be very useful.
-They are particularly useful because the adverse edge of natural selection is most unforgiving – there is no place for fancies and only what works finally makes it past the hatchet.
+They are particularlyuseful because the adverse edge of natural selection is most unforgiving – there is no place for fancies and only what works finally makes it past the hatchet.
 Likewise, the role of chance and absence of constraints are also placed in proper perspective.